 Tips to involve the whole family in dinner prep

 Choose a slow cooker meal with five ingredients or less and let the spouse who doesn’t normally cook dinner put it together with the children!

 Have one family member make a salad while you take the main course out of the crock cooker.

 For children too young to do much chopping, table setting, or cleaning up, have them make placemats out of white paper and draw a picture of what dinner will look like!

 The family meal is a family affair so there shouldn’t be one person involved in the whole process from start to finish!

 In my house the slow cooker practically deserves a seat at the table itself, it’s such a big part of the family!

-If you’re getting low on slow cooker meal inspiration, check out the Crock Cooker Bundle we have happening right now.
-We have a major promotion happening on our Classic and Paleo Crock Cooker Bundles.
-Find full details here!
+If you’re getting low on slow cooker meal inspiration, check out our Crock Cooker bundles we have available!